Oklahoma School of Science and Mathematics: General

 As part of OSSM's academic program, two hours of study are required each weeknight from 8 to 10 pm, with students on structured study (resulting from unfortunate grades) required to study for an additional hour each night, beginning at 7 pm.
 Lights out is at 11 pm every night of the week, and internet access is shut off in the dormitories at that time.
 OSSM fulfills its educational mission at no charge to its students: tuition, books and other class materials, as well as room and board, are all provided by the taxpayers of the State of Oklahoma.

 One hundred percent of OSSM graduates are college-bound, and approximately 60% of OSSM graduates choose to remain in-state for college.
 Of the 1,211 (as of May 2011) graduates since the school's inception, 323 students have been named National Merit Scholars, and an additional 167 students have been selected as National Merit Commended Scholars.
 Graduates also show exemplary performance in other national scholarship programs, with 227 graduates selected as Robert C. Byrd Scholars, and 124 students nominated for the Presidential Scholars Program, of whom thirteen were named semifinalists and five selected as Presidential Scholars.
 Graduates excel in statewide scholarship programs, with 553 students receiving Oklahoma State Regents for Higher Education Scholarships and 92 students named Academic All-Staters by the Oklahoma Foundation for Excellence.
 Twice, in 1998 and again in 2000, the school had the highest ACT composite scores of any high school in the nation.
 OSSM is also listed as one of the best public high schools in the nation by the Washington Post, in a list of top-performing schools with elite students.

+Controversies

+Controversies have arisen in the OSSM Residence Hall, where students eat and sleep.
+Hired in 2021, Residence Hall Superviser Jonathan Triplett allegedly used homophobic slurs in front of students and parents, physically threatened staff, and subjected his partner to “extreme physical abuse” while living with students in the dormitory.
+Despite these allegations and his guilty plea for DUI in 2023, Triplett was later promoted to Dean of Students with a raise.

+In August 2023, under President Cornforth's leadership, OSSM hired as its new Residence Hall Superviser Tanner Feil, an Arkansas-licensed educator who had been formally sanctioned by the Arkansas State Board of Education the year before.
+According to the Professional Licensure Standards Board, Feil was found to have violated multiple provisions of the state’s educator Code of Ethics, including “exhibit[ing] inappropriate disposition inclusive of professional and ethical behavior,” and "violat[ing] district, state or federal policies or law."
+In 2025, Feil was promoted to OSSM Dean of Students.

+In the same month of August 2023, OSSM also hired former Mount St. Mary principal Talita DeNegri to serve as executive assistant to the President Cornforth; according to reporting in The Oklahoman, DeNegri had recently resigned from her previous high school after an investigation found she had failed to act on credible sexual harassment complaints from students.